-Diaper doublers are a good solution for people who are traveling or looking for extra leak proof solutions overnight.
+Diaper doublers are a good solution for people who are traveling or looking for extra leak proof incontinence products for overnight needs.
 They are also a great way for wheelchair users and those confined to bed to avoid more frequent diaper changes.

 These diaper inserts are also more versatile and will help with urinary incontinence and bowel incontinence.
 People who have more than one type of incontinence find these diaper doublers helpful because keep bed sheets clean and the body cleaner in general.
 The diaper liners are easier to swap out.
 In addition people who sleep on their side receive more targeted protection from leaks with these diaper inserts.

 How do booster pads and diaper liners fit?

 The liner on a diaper liner has a flow through backing made specifically to sit inside of another incontinence product.
 When the wearer has heavy incontinence, the moisture flows down to the second absorbent product, preventing leaks and increasing comfort.

 The diaper inserts themselves are absorbent and have wider fronts and backs to better conform with the wearer’s body.
 They are a good way to help a diaper or adult pull up underwear last longer and make them more economical.
 Simply remove the diaper liner and put in a new one.
-Some doublers have an adhesive strip to help ensure that it attaches to the other product.
+Some doublers have an adhesive strip to help ensure that it attaches to the other incontinence product.

 Note that using diaper doublers do create bulk and they cannot be used without another incontinence product like an adult brief or adult pull up underwear.
 The backing will let the moisture flow through to the other product and create a leak if not used correctly.

 Pads for Women & Guards for Men

 - Ideal Users: Individuals needing light protection from occasional incontinence.
 Men and women seeking a more custom fitting product that's thin and considers their anatomy.